Contribution to the good health of people

 Carefully selected crude drugs

-The raw materials and crude drugs for extracts, which greatly affect quality, are rigorously checked for each crude drug, and purchased in a form as close to their original form as possible.
+The raw materials and crude drugs for extracts, which greatly affect quality, are rigorously checked for each crude drugs, and purchased in a form as close to their original form as possible.

 Commitment to water